 The perils of an open plan office

-Other perils of the office include colleagues trying to say something to you whilst they’re looking in the other direction or staring down at their desk.
-It’s pretty much guaranteed that if I haven’t been given their full attention (and vice versa) I will have missed at least 30% of what they’ve said.
-This is particularly problematic if it’s something of high importance, or something complicated.
-I often have to ask them to repeat themselves, which is clearly frustrating for them, but even more so for me because I’m so worried I’ll miss something again.
+Other perils of the office include colleagues trying to to talk to me from a distance and/or without engaging with me first.
+Face to face communication is so important for people with deafness, and it’s unlikely I will hear much if someone isn’t given me their full attention (and vice versa).
+This is particularly problematic if it’s about a topic of high importance or something complicated, which I need to spend time interpreting as well as what is actually being said.
+I often have to ask people to repeat themselves, which can be frustrating for them, but even more so for me because I’m so worried I’ll miss important details.

-Meetings tend to be an easier point of communication for me and I encourage these as much as possible so I can guarantee I have someone’s full attention in a quieter environment.
-I use this time to ask as many questions as I can and share ideas – hopefully reassuring my colleagues and manager that I am fully engaged, committed and part of the team.
-What I do tend to avoid is speaking directly about my deafness, which is completely and utterly a failure on my part, because how are my colleagues able to help and support me if I don’t express my feelings and how I may be struggling?
+One particularly poignant extract from my 2016 blog is: What I do tend to avoid is speaking directly about my deafness, which is completely and utterly a failure on my part, because how are my colleagues able to help and support me if I don’t express my feelings and how I may be struggling?
 Inner insecurities plague me, so I prefer not to mention my hearing difficulties straight out.
 My team and heads are all aware of my hearing loss and that I wear hearing aids, but as with any disability, education and awareness is key to acceptance, and this needs to be reiterated time and time again for it to be effective.
 The reality though, is that it’s easier said than done.

 A call for improved deaf awareness